domokato/domokato.github.io/_projects/(1) Bite Ballot.md

 I extended the Approval Voting system, which allows voters to approve ("OK") multiple candidates -- the winner being the candidate with the most OKs.
 For Bite Ballot, vetoes and prefers are also available.
-Then, when voting is complete, for each candidate that has at least one OK or prefer vote:
+Then, when voting is complete, these steps are performed:

 1. Filter the candidates with the least number of vetoes.
 2. If there are ties, filter the ones with the most number of prefers.